Kerbas-ad-astra/HGR-Community-Fixes/README.md

 * 2016 04 XX (1.2.1): Cheaper by the dozen
 	* Fixed cost changes of life support patch to accommodate the updated price of USI-LS supplies.
 Note that, because this change was made in a CRP update for 1.1, **this and subsequent versions of HGR Community Fixes are not compatible with KSP 1.0.4 or 1.0.5.**
 	* Added a patch to delete RPM internal elements when RPM is not present, to reduce grumbling in the log.
-	* Added a patch to rebalance the mass of the 1.875m fairing, and remove the fairing module from the heavy LES tower (it was causing breakage in the editor in KSP 1.1).
+	* Added a patch to rebalance the mass of the fairings.
+	* Added support for BahamutoD's Animated Engines.
 	* Added tags to parts.

 ##Roadmap